 (9) establish and manage a system of collecting premium payments made by, or on behalf of, individuals obtaining health insurance coverage or stand-alone vision or stand-alone dental insurance coverage through the connector, including any premium payments made by enrollees, employees, unions or other organizations;

 (10) establish and manage a system of remitting premium assistance payments and point-of-service cost-sharing subsidies and, if applicable, federal advanced premium tax credits and federal point-of-service cost-sharing reductions to the carriers;

 (11) establish a plan for publicizing the existence of the connector and the connector's eligibility requirements and enrollment procedures;

 (12) develop criteria for determining that certain health benefit plans and stand-alone vision or stand-alone dental plans shall no longer be made available through the connector, and to develop a plan to decertify and remove the seal of approval from certain health benefit plans and stand-alone vision or stand-alone dental plans;

 (13) develop a standard application form for eligible individuals and eligible small groups seeking to purchase health insurance through the connector; and

 (14) develop criteria for plans sold through the connector that are eligible for premium assistance payments or cost sharing.

-(b) to determine each applicant’s eligibility for purchasing insurance offered by the connector, including eligibility for premium assistance payments or cost-sharing subsidies for applicants at or below 300 per cent of the federal poverty guidelines.
+(b) to determine each applicant's eligibility for purchasing insurance offered by the connector, including eligibility for premium assistance payments or point-of-service cost-sharing subsidies for applicants at or below 300 per cent of the federal poverty guidelines.

 (c) to seek and receive any grant funding from the federal government, departments or agencies of the commonwealth, and private foundations.